NovembreLab/eems-merge/README.md

 paper) we have info on how data was obtained.
 We can provide meta-data, however, as this is either part of publications or publicly available

+#How to run this
+1. obtain all the genetic data files listed below, and copy them in the correct folders (see below)
+1. obtain genotype chip info files
+2. download Snakemake, the workflow was run using version 3.5.2, and is not working on some more recent versions
+3. make sure plink is in the path
+4. install numpy, pandas, scipy for python
+5. install dplyr, yaml, rworldmap, data.table for R
+6. run `snakemake pgs/gvar3.indiv_meta`

+#Data Sources

 ## Human Origins Data set (Lazaridis et al. 2014)
 The full data set was obtained from David Reich with permission for demographic analyses.
 Sampling location information was obtained from table S9.4 of